Achieve1molle/VCF9.1-Bulk-PortGroup-Manager/README.md

 4. Click **Discover vDS** in the **Cluster / vDS Selection** section.
 5. Select the cluster/vDS rows that should be modified.
 6. Click **Download Example CSV** if a template is needed.
-7. Fill out or load a CSV with `name`, `vlan`, and `state` columns.
+7. Fill out or load a CSV with `name`, `vlan`, `state`, `newname`, and `uplink1-uplink4` columns.
 8. Select the desired **Port Group Naming** mode.
 9. If **Custom** is selected, enter the custom prefix.
+10. Review the CSV preview grid and confirm `finalName` and `newFinalName` resolve as expected.
-10. Click **Create Port Groups**.
+11. Click **Process Port Groups**.
-11. Review the action results grid.
+12. Review the Action Results grid.
-12. Click **Export vDS Report** if an additional final report is needed.
+13. Click **Export vDS Report** if an additional final report is needed.
-13. Open the run folder and review the logs and CSV reports.
+14. Open the run folder and review the logs and CSV reports.

 ## Main UI Sections